-Click between the opening and closing style tags you just added and type p {, hit return twice, and type the closing }.
+4. Click between the opening and closing style tags you just added and type body { , hit Enter twice, and type the closing }.

 It's a good idea to always add the closing brace immediately after typing the opening brace, just so you don't forget.
 To create a tag selector, simply use the name of the HTML tag you wish to format.
-This style applies to all paragraphs of text within tags.
+This style applies to the <body> tag.
+Now you can set the background color and the margin of space around the page.

-4. Click between the style's opening and closing braces ({ }) and add the following four CSS properties to supply the style's formatting-color, size, font, and left indent:
+5. Click between <body> style's opening and closing braces ({ }) and add the following three CSS properties to supply the style's formatting-color, size, font, and left indent (as set by the padding):